Higher-Dimensional Timed Automata for Real-Time Concurrency: Higher-dimensional automata and their languages

 \subsection{Pomsets with interfaces}

-The \emph{language semantics} of HDAs is defined in terms of ipomsets which we define now; see again \cite{DBLP:conf/apn/FahrenbergZ23, Hdalang} for more details.
-First, a \emph{partially ordered multiset}, or \emph{pomset}, over a finite alphabet $\Sigma$ is a structure $P=(P, {<}, {\evord}, \lambda)$ consisting of a finite set $P$, two strict partial orders ${<}, {\evord}\subseteq P\times P$ (precedence and event order), and a labeling $\lambda: P\to \Sigma$, such that for each $x\ne y$ in $P$, at least one of $x< y$, $y< x$, $x\evord y$, or $y\evord x$ holds.\footnote{ The event order is needed to identify concurrent events, see \cite{DBLP:conf/apn/FahrenbergZ23, Hdalang} for details.}
+The \emph{language semantics} of HDAs is defined in terms of ipomsets which we introduce now; see again \cite{DBLP:journals/fuin/FahrenbergZ24, Hdalang} for more details.
+First, a \emph{partially ordered multiset}, or \emph{pomset}, over a finite alphabet $\Sigma$ is a structure $P=(P, {<}, {\evord}, \lambda)$ consisting of a finite set $P$, two strict partial orders ${<}, {\evord}\subseteq P\times P$ (precedence and event order), and a labeling $\lambda: P\to \Sigma$, such that for each $x\ne y$ in $P$, at least one of $x< y$, $y< x$, $x\evord y$, or $y\evord x$ holds.

-A \emph{pomset with interfaces}, or \emph{ipomset}, over a finite alphabet $\Sigma$ is a tuple $(P, {<}, {\evord}, S, T, \lambda)$ consisting of a pomset $(P, {<}, {\evord}, \lambda)$ and subsets $S, T\subseteq P$ of \emph{source} and \emph{target} \emph{interfaces} such that the elements of $S$ are \mbox{$<$-minimal} and those of $T$ are \mbox{$<$-maximal}.
+A \emph{pomset with interfaces}, or \emph{ipomset}, over a finite alphabet $\Sigma$ is a tuple $(P, {<}, {\evord}, S, T, \lambda)$, consisting of a pomset $(P, {<}, {\evord}, \lambda)$ and subsets $S, T\subseteq P$ of \emph{source} and \emph{target} \emph{interfaces} such that the elements of $S$ are \mbox{$<$-minimal} and those of $T$ are \mbox{$<$-maximal}.
+We will often just write $P$ and refer to its components using a subscript.
 Note that different events of ipomsets may carry the same label; in particular we do \emph{not} exclude autoconcurrency.
 Source and target events are marked by ``$\ibullet$'' at the left or right side, and if the event order is not shown, we assume that it goes downwards.
+Pomsets are ipomsets with empty interfaces, and in any ipomset $P$, the substructures induced by $S$ and $T$ are conclists.

+\begin{remark} Ipomsets extend pomsets to allow gluing composition along interfaces, as discussed below.
+The event order $\evord$ is essential for determining \emph{unique} isomorphisms between interfaces of ipomsets, so that gluings of ipomsets are well-defined.
+See \cite{DBLP:journals/fuin/FahrenbergZ24, DBLP:journals/iandc/FahrenbergJSZ22, Hdalang} for details. \end{remark}